Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Methods and Models

 For the minimum and maximum contact rates per node, $\lambda_{i, \min}$ and $\lambda_{i, \max}$, we choose the default values $\lambda_{\min} = 4~\mathrm{day}^{-1}$ and $\lambda_{\max} = 84~\mathrm{day}^{-1}$.
 If the default contact rates apply for all nodes, this gives for the community group (c) a mean contact rate per node of

 this is about a factor 3--4 larger than typical human contact rates as assessed by self-reports \cite{Mossong08a}, consistent with the fact that we also take fleeting contacts into account that would likely not be self-reported.
 The minimum and maximum contact rates $\lambda_{i, \min}$ and $\lambda_{i, \max}$ for a node $i$ are the principal parameters we vary to explore the effect of contact interventions.
 Reducing $\lambda_{i, \min}$ and $\lambda_{i, \max}$ for a node reduces the fraction of time edges connecting to node $i$ are active.
+The contact rate and total contact duration over the network for five simulated days are displayed in Figure~\ref{f:dynamic_contact_network}.

 The time dependencies of all edges $w_{ji}(t)$ are treated as independent.
 We update the time-dependence of each edge at midnight every simulated day, running independent birth-death processes with parameters $A_{ji}(t)$ and $\mu$ for the next day. \end{enumerate}